-Results of 2014 Say-On-Pay Proposal
+Results of Say-on-Pay

-At our 2014 annual meeting of stockholders held on May 6, 2014, approximately 86.6% of the stockholders who voted on the "say-on-pay" proposal approved the compensation of our named executive officers, while approximately 11.9% voted against (with approximately 1.5% abstaining).
-In considering the results of this most recent advisory vote on executive compensation and the substantial improvement over last year's voting results, our Compensation Committee concluded that the stockholder vote reflects favorable and improving stockholder support of the compensation paid to our named executive officers and the compensation philosophy and objectives of the Company.
-The compensation of our named executive officers received significantly higher support from our U.S. stockholders, with lower levels of support among our SDR holders.
-In response, the Chairman of the Board and the Vice President - Human Resources met with certain Swedish stockholders to discuss any issues or concerns with the Company's compensation program.
+At our 2015 annual meeting of stockholders held on May 5, 2015, approximately 78.2% of the stockholders who voted on the "say-on-pay" proposal approved the compensation of our named executive officers, while approximately 18.3% voted against (with approximately 3.5% abstaining).
+In considering the results of this most recent advisory vote on executive compensation, our Compensation Committee concluded that the stockholder vote continues to reflect favorable stockholder support of the compensation paid to our named executive officers and the compensation philosophy and objectives of the Company.